 Français.
 (The individual chapters of the club actually run

 on-line at: http://www.ffcam.fr.
 Click on the heading "Refuges-Chalets-Centres de Montagne".
 Click on the area of the mountains that you are researching.
-Information on an individual refuge, including their telephone number, is usually available in English.
-Once you know the refuge you want to reserve, if it is more than two days in advanc and space is available you should be able to reserve on line at the Internet site http://www.cafresa.org.
+Information on an individual refuge, including their telelphone number, is usually available in English.
+Once you know the refuge you want to reserve, if it is more than two days in advanc and space is available you should be able to reserve on line at theabove-mentioned site.
 You may be required to pay a deposit with a credit card.
 Information on all the prices of each refuge is on their reservation page.
 It it is less than two days in advance you may reserve by phone.
 I believe that it may be possible to get individual refuges to take phone reservations further in advance if you call from the trail without Internet access.
 For the Vanoise Park there is this excellent site: http://www.refuges-vanoise.com/portail/.

 So called "private refuges" are also plentiful, and they